4 years, 2 countries, 2 degrees.

 AP House Tour 2019

 St. Edward’s students have the opportunity to participate in a unique dual degree program earning two degrees, from two institutions, in two countries, in just four years.
 Students spend their first and fourth year at St. Edward's in Austin, Texas earning a Bachelor of Arts degree in Global Studies.
 They spend their second and third year at our partner university, Ritsumeikan Asia Pacific University (APU) in Beppu, Japan, earning a Bachelor of Social Science degree.
 The dual degrees, along with the cultural understanding, language skills, and international perspective gained in the program, make students more competitive and desirable on the job market and when applying to graduate school.
+Interested students, please contact Study Abroad.

 Ritsumeikan Asia Pacific University (APU) and Beppu, Japan

 Ritsumeikan Asia Pacific University (APU) is a multi-cultural campus with students from approximately 98 different countries.
 APU offers dual language instruction, with most classes offered in Japanese and English, as well as language instruction for non-Japanese speakers.
 Course offerings focus on Asia Pacific studies and business, making a study abroad experience at APU especially well-suited for students majoring in business, behavioral and social sciences, and global studies.
 Beppu, Japan is located between the sea and the mountains, providing beautiful scenery.
-Beppu is famous for its hot springs – with over 40 million tourists a year - and has the second largest volume of hot water in the world after Yellowstone National Park.
-Beppu boasts many activities for nature lovers including Beppu Park, a beautiful park located in the heart of the city, as well as plenty of mountains for the avid hiker.

 Global Studies at St. Edward’s is an interdisciplinary major based in the social sciences and it introduces multiple subjects studied through the international perspective, such as geography, world history, and international politics.
 Students will debate key issues facing the global community today and explore the social, political, cultural and economic changes shaping our world.
 The BA in Global Studies includes a combination of geography, global studies, history, and political studies.
 Students choose both a regional and a thematic concentration.
-Students take a minimum of 120 credits at SEU.
+Students take a minimum of 120 credits at St. Edward's.

 Bachelor of Social Science from APU